Autonomous Politics and its Problems

 The ASM's decisions would not compromise the autonomy of each member; the ASM would not claim to be the exclusive representative of all struggles, nor would it demand exclusive membership.
 There may exist several organization like the ASM operating at the same time, with some overlapping members, without that being a problem.
 It would be in the interest of all to co-operate with any organization that represents a valid struggle.

 The ASM would not have "authorities" in the strong sense of the word (that is, leaders).
 Instead, it would appoint task-groups of facilitators to deal with different functions, for example:

-(8) To make tactical decisions in urgent situations when the ASM cannot respond on time.
+8) To make tactic decisions in urgent situations when the ASM cannot respond on time.

 The post of facilitators would have a limited duration, and they would rotate between different member-organizations, so to avoid accumulation of power of some to the expense of others, and the typical struggles of power between leaders.

 What would such an organization be good for?
 Depending on the political context, it could serve different goals.
 Let us imagine a context in which the ASM is only starting to organize.
 It only has a small number of member-organizations, and therefore has little social impact.
 In such context, the ASM would be a sort of "political co-operative".
 Each member would contribute with some of it resources -contacts, experience, funds, etc.- for common goals (for example, to organize a demonstration, to protect the members from state repression, to campaign against the IMF, etc.).
 This co-operative work would, in turn, help strengthening the links between social movements in the network in general.